EAR, ENT

 Vertigo, nausea, vomiting, hearing loss, tinnitusLasts days to weeksHearing loss, spontaneous nystagmusViral or bacterial infectionClinical diagnosis, audiometrySame as vestibular neuritis plus antibiotics if bacterial, vestibular rehabilitation, corticosteroids in some cases if indicated

-True nystagmus and vertigo will never last longer than a couple of weeks if caused
+True nystagmus and vertigo will never last longer than a couple of weeks if caused by a peripheral lesion because compensation occurs; such is not true for a central lesion.

 History